 Colm Tóibín was born in 1955 in Enniscorthy, County Wexford, where Brooklyn and several of his other works are set.
 Just like writers such as James Joyce, Tóibín has lived in exile much of his adult life, and yet returns to his home country in his fiction, poetry and plays.
 His first books were inspired by three years living in Barcelona after university, and has taught extensively in U.S. universities.
 In January 2022, he was named Laureate for Irish Fiction for a three-year term.

 We’re currently preparing a new addition to our Reading Guide collection about Brooklyn.
 It will be published in November.
+You can find more details, and pre-order, on the Nathan site.

 > Little Women: Big Film